PolymeshAssociation/polymesh-tools/docs/operator/README.md

 * `--name <name>` (optional but recommended): Human-readable name of the nodes that is reported to the telemetry services
 * `--pruning archive`: Ensure that the node maintains a full copy of the blockchain
 * `--chain itn`: Run an ITN node.
 If this parameter is excluded, the default is to connect to the Alcyone network
+* `--wasm-execution compiled`: Use compiled wasm to improve performance
 * `--base-path <path>` (optional): Specify where Polymesh will look for its DB files and keystore
 * `--db-cache <cache size in MiB>` (optional):  Improve the performance of the polymesh process by increasing its in-memory cache above the default `128` MiB.
 On a node with 8GB RAM available a reasonable value is in the ballpark of `4096`.

-Note - the (optional) `<name>` parameter above will be publicly visible if sending telemetry to Polymath's servers is enabled (on by default).
+Note - the `<name>` parameter above will be publicly visible when sending telemetry to Polymath's servers is enabled (on by default).

-## Running a Sentry Node

-The sentry node can run with only the [common parameters](#common-parameters-for-running-a-polymesh-node).
-Previously we recommended using the `--sentry` flag, but this feature is deprecated in upstream Substrate and not necessary for Polymesh nodes.

-You will need to [retrieve the sentry nodes' peer IDs](#getting-the-identity-of-a-node) and public IP addresses (or proxy/gateway address if behind a NAT firewall) and provide them to the operator node(s).

-It is recommended that you run at least two sentry nodes on different machines.

 ## Running an Operator Node